ndtoan96/ouch.yazi/README.md

 ]
 ```

 Now go to an archive on Yazi, you should see the archive's content in the preview pane.
-You can use `Alt-j` and `Alt-k` to roll up and down the preview.
+You can use `J` and `K` to roll up and down the preview.

 If you want to change the icon or the style of text, you can modify the `peek` function in `init.lua` file (all of them are stored in the `lines` variable).